9623D-Double-Vision/DoubleVisionNB/README.md

 |Winner of Autonomous Bonus| 8 Points|

 ## Field Elements
-In Over-Under there are 5 unique field elements consisting of the Alliance Goals, Match Loading Bars, Elevation Structures, Middle Barrier, and Triballs.
+In Over-Under, there are 5 unique field elements: the Alliance Goals, Match Loading Bars, Elevation Structures, Middle Barrier, and Triballs.

 ### Alliance Goals
 The Alliance Goals can be found on opposite sides of the field and sit on bars attached to the outer walls of the perimeter.
 There is a net that connects to the front goal support and rests on the back perimeter, creating an angle.
 The goals can be found in two colors, red and blue, to designate which alliance scores in each Goal.